Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 - Press your right palm into the wall at shoulder level with your elbow bent.

-- Bend your left knee slowly into Warrior II and as you do so, slowly push into the wall as you straighten the right arm.
+- Bend your left knee slowly into Warrior II, and as you do so, slowly push into the wall as you straighten the right arm.

 - Be aware of the forward movement of the pose.
 But also be aware of the closed connection between your shoulder, hand, and the wall help to keep your awareness alive in the back of the arm.
 Because awareness of the back arm can easily be lost in this pose when we practice in the middle of the room, pressing the hand into the wall helps you maintain awareness of this area of the body, which gives you a more “global” body awareness.

-Use Light Weights
+Yoga and Arms: Use Light Weights

 - Have the light weight in your left hand and let your arm rest at your side.